i0boy/techblog/content/blog/development/quick_start.md

 }
 ```

-# :memo: Write a post!
+# :memo: Write a post

 ```
 content